Krushang-Mehta/Electro-Mart/README.md

 # Electro-Mart
 This is an e-commerce Website project named as 'Electro-Mart'.
-Which is developed by using HTML,CSS,JavaScript,PHP&amp;SQL Database.
-This website allows user to register as customer or vendoe(seller).
+Which is developed by using HTML,CSS,JavaScript,PHP & SQL Database.It also includes Bootstrap cdns.
+This website allows user to register as customer or vendor(seller).Which allows customer to make their shopping cart & vendor to register their products for sale into database.
+It allows to cetagorize products by brand name.